-Sort Or der Mode of Out reach Target of Outr each Summary of response/attendan ce Summary of comments received Summary of c omments not accepted and reasons URL (If applicable) 4 Newspaper Ad Non-targeted/ broad community Ad was posted in the local newspaper on 4.7.23.
-No comments were received.
-No comments were received.
-Not applicable.
-5 Internet Outreach Non-targeted/broad community Area agencies and interested parties The City posted the 2023-2027 Consolidated Plan on the City website on 4.7.23 and posted a press release to the city website on the opportunity to comment and participate in the public hearing on 5.10.23.
-The press release was also sent to the interested parties No comments were received.
-Not applicable.
+Mode of Target of Outreach Summary of Summary of comments received Summary of comments URL (If

+Outreach response/ comments received not accepted applicable)

+attendance and reasons

+Internet Non-targeted/broad community The City posted

+Outreach the 2023-2027

+area agencies and interested Consolidated

+parties Plan on the City

+website on

+4.7.23 and

+posted a press

+release to the

+city website and

+social media

+channels on the

+opportunity to

+comment and

+participate in the

+public hearing on

+5.10.23.
+The

+press release was

+also sent to the

+interested

+parties email list.